Returner-Pavel/Hard-Planetary-Logistics/README.md

 # Hard Planetary Logistics

 Adds surface condition requirements for recipes and buildings, making "Make-Everything" malls less centralized and making the loss of Nauvis a critical blow to research capabilities.
-This mod is part of the **Space Age: Hard Mode** collection.
+This mod is optional part of the **Space Age: Hard Mode** collection.

 ### Key Changes